Kernel357/Zirok/README.md

 # Project Zirok
 ## What is it?
-This is the core of a dungeon (Dungeons are grids consisting of rooms connected doors) generator based on a modified Random Walk algorithm.
-In this project, we followed the idea of ​​separating the core and the user interface.
-This means that the Zirok core can be easily integrated into your project.
-We used a small QT/C++ application to demonstrate the features of the Zirok core.
+To begin with, it is worth introducing the definition of "Dungeon".
+The term refers to a grid of rooms connected by doors.
+Quite often, dungeons are used in roguelike games, games where random level generation is needed (new start - new dungeon).
+Project Zirok is a core that allows you to generate dungeons based on data entered into it (number of rooms, grid size, etc.).

 ## Features:
 - Integration into your project